OmniLayer/spec/README.md

 When marking an address as rate-limited, the reference payment must point to a “guardian” address authorized to remove the limitation.
 The guardian address should preferably be from an unused offline or paper wallet.
 The sending address must be the address to be marked as rate-limited.
 Note that an address could be marked as savings AND rate limited, with the same or different guardian addresses.

-An address marked as rate limited can only do [Simple Send](#simple-send) transactions.
-All other transaction types require addresses without a rate limitation.
+An address marked as rate limited can only do [Simple Send](#simple-send) transactions (transaction type=0, version=0).
+All other transaction types and versions should be ignored, as they are invalid from a rate-limited address.
+By this logic, rate-limited wallets cannot be destroyed by publishing a transaction with an unrecognized version number (see [Transaction Versioning](#transaction-versioning) above) as can other addresses.

 ### Removing a rate limitation